squid-cache/squid-cache.github.io/Features/Snmp.rst

 You may also want to move the Squid mib.txt into your SNMP MIB directory so that you can view the output as text rather than raw OID numbers.

+=== Squid-3 ===

+It's now built in by default.
+Simply add the configuration options to squid.conf.

-== Configuring Squid ==
+= Configuring Squid =
-To configure SNMP first specify a list of communities that you would like to allow access by using a standard acl of the form:
+To configure SNMP first specify a list of communities that you would like to allow access by using a standard [[http://www.squid-cache.org/Doc/config/acl/|acl]] of the form:

 {{{
 acl aclname snmp_community string